gethiox/HIDI/README.md

 By default, it will build all defined platforms, to select specific one see `go run build.go -h` for usage.

 # Usage
-See `./hidi -h` for available optional arguments
+Just place binary on your platform and run by `./binary_name` See `./hidi -h` for available optional arguments

 - If necessary, add permission for execution with `chmod +x hidi`